caseif/libarp/doc/SPEC.md

 be considered a completely acceptable way of describing a binary structure encoding data in the ARP format, and will be used to refer to such throughout this specification.

+Unless otherwise noted, all string values referred to in the format are stored as null-terminated UTF-8-encoded strings.

-Unless otherwise noted, all integer values referred to in the format are to be treated as unsigned and little-Endian.
+Unless otherwise noted, all integer values referred to in the format are encoded as unsigned and little-Endian.

 ## Purpose